Boulder Psychotherapy Institute

 Applied Existential Psychotherapy™ (AEP)

 Applied Existential PsychotherapyTM (AEP) is an experiential psychodynamic approach that has been developed and taught at the Boulder Psychotherapy Institute over the past twenty-three years.
 Its founder is Dr. Betty Cannon, BPI President.
 AEP interlaces the insights of existential philosophy and contemporary psychoanalysis with techniques drawn from Gestalt therapy and other experiential approaches.
 It is a dynamic here-and-now therapy that also takes into account how the past impacts the present.
 AEP works deeply with the body and process as well as verbal material and content.
+Betty Cannon's book, Sartre and Psychoanalysis, is considered a classic in the field of existential psychology.

 PUBLICATIONS ON AEP

-Betty Cannon is the author of numerous journal articles and chapters and an internationally recognized book on existential therapy.
 Betty's book, Sartre and Psychoanalysis (University Press of Kansas, 1991; French translation Presses Universitaires de France, 1993), received international acclaim and is considered a classic in the field.
 Ernesto Spinelli, author of Tales of Un-knowing and other influential books on existential therapy, has this to say about it:

 "Every once in a rare while a text comes along whose intellectual impact is such that it makes one want to shout: 'Please, whatever you do, READ THIS BOOK!'
 Betty Cannon's Sartre and Psychoanalysis is such a book...
 Her arguments and conclusions, as well as being stunningly original, light not only upon psychoanalytic practice, but (if implicitly) upon psychotherapeutic practice in general...
 I cannot praise this book too highly.
 For anyone interested in existential analysis, and most especially anyone practising such, Cannon's text is required reading.
 Thankfully, it is also pleasurable and eloquent reading, admirable for its clarity, authority and lack of academic pretension.
 In other words: a text destined to become a classic in the field."